Lesson 3 of 7 - learn how to grieve well

 Premises - all healthy adults and kids form bonds over time, which break by choice or chance - causing losses.
 Incomplete grief is an unrecognized, toxic condition in many people and families.
 It seems to be caused by widespread psychological wounds + unawareness + lack of personal and social permission to mourn well.
 Lesson 3 in this nonprofit Web site proposes an effective way to prevent or reduce unfinished grief, and to intentionally grow pro-grief relationships.

-This article offers options for completing unfinished grief in yourself an example.
+This article offers options for completing unfinished grief in yourself and provides an example.
 The article assumes you're familiar with...

 • the intro to this nonprofit web site and the premises underlying it